MrDave1999/CPlugin.Net/README.md

 `<Private>false</Private>`.
 This tells MSBuild not to copy **Contracts.dll** to the plugin output directory.

 `<ExcludeAssets>runtime</ExcludeAssets>`.
 This setting has the same effect as `<Private>false</Private>` but works on package references that the Contracts project or one of its dependencies may include.

-These tags are necessary because it is not recommended to share assemblies between the host application and the plugins.
-For example, the assembly like Contracts.dll is used by both the host application and plugins, if you share it, you may get the following confusing error when running the host application:
-> Unable to cast object of type 'Contracts.ICommand' to type 'Contracts.ICommand'.

-Therefore the assembly as Contracts.dll should only be copied to the output directory of the host application so that it is loaded only in the default context.
+The `Contracts.dll` assembly must only be copied to the output directory of the host application; otherwise, the [FindSubtypesOf](https://mrdave1999.github.io/CPlugin.Net/api/CPlugin.Net.TypeFinder.html) method will always return an empty enumerable.

-#### PackageReference
 ```xml
 <PackageReference Include="CPlugin.Net.Attributes" Version="1.0.0">
     <ExcludeAssets>runtime</ExcludeAssets>